Over-The-Counter Monograph User Fee Program (OMUFA)

 - OTC Monograph Order Request (OMOR) fees

-Q: When will OMUFA fees be due for fiscal years after FY 2021?
+When will OMUFA fees be due each fiscal year?

-A: For fiscal years after FY 2021, OMUFA facility fees will be due on the later of (a) the first business day of June of each year or (b) the first business day after the enactment of an appropriations act providing for the collection and obligation of OMUFA fees for such year, as described in section 744M(a)(1)(D)(ii) of the FD&C Act.
-The facility fee amounts will be set in advance of the due date through a Federal Register notice, in accordance with the process specified under the statute.
+For fiscal years after FY 2021, OMUFA facility fees will be due on the later of (a) the first business day of June of each year or (b) the first business day after the enactment of an appropriations act providing for the collection and obligation of OMUFA fees for such year, as described in section 744M(a)(1)(D)(ii) of the FD&C Act.
+The facility fee amounts will be published in advance of the due date through a Federal Register notice.

 Fees for OTC monograph order requests (OMORs) are due on the date of submission of the OTC monograph order request, as stated in section 744M(a)(2)(B) of the FD&C Act.